Algebro-geometrical orientifolds and IR dualities: Algebro-geometrical orientifold and IR dualities

-Our main goal is to better understand III scenario orientifold and the IR duality from the point of view of the geometry.
-The guiding ideas are the flop transition and the other geometry/topology changing in string theory compactifications, where the geometry/topology of CY manifold are modified due to a quantum behavior of the geometry itself \cite{Greene:1996cy},\cite{Aspinwall:1993nu},\cite{Greene:1995hu},\cite{Witten:1993yc}.
+Our main goal is to better understand the link between orientifolds and the IR duality from the point of view of the geometry.
+The guiding ideas are the flop transition and the other geometry/topology changing in string theory compactifications, where the geometry/topology of CY manifold are modified due to a quantum behavior of the geometry itself \cite{Greene:1996cy,Aspinwall:1993nu,Greene:1995hu,Witten:1993yc}.
 Heuristically, one suspects that geometry/topology might be able to change by means of the violent curvature fluctuations, such as induced by orientifold, which would be expected in any quantum theory of gravity.
-Therefore, the basic idea is that III scenario orientifold projection, map the algebraic equations describing the geometry of the CY$_{\mathrm{A}}$ into those that describe the geometry of the CY$_{\mathrm{B}}$.
-III scenario orientifold modifies the geometry of the CY$_{\mathrm{A}}$ cone due to its intrinsic non-perturbative nature and this geometrical change induces $k$ new degrees of freedom with $R$-charges $\tilde{a}_i$ to emerge (we will call them orientifold-mapping operators or $o\mu $-operators) and they make the original field theory no longer fulfilling the condition $\sum_1^d a_i+\sum_1^k \tilde{a}_i=2$; hence old $R$-charges $a_i$ and $o\mu$-operators $R$-charges $\tilde{a}_i$ must mix together to return a set of new $R$-charges $a^{\Omega}_i=b_i$ consistent with the modified CY$^{\Omega}_{\mathrm{A}}$ cone geometry, that is now CY$_\mathrm{B}$ cone, and satisfying the condition $\sum_1^d b_i=2$.
+Therefore, the basic idea is that orientifold projections map the algebraic equations describing the geometry of the CY$_{\mathrm{A}}$ into those that describe the geometry of the CY$_{\mathrm{B}}$.
+This orientifold modifies the geometry of the CY$_{\mathrm{A}}$ cone due to its intrinsic non-perturbative nature and this geometrical change induces $k$ new degrees of freedom with $R$-charges $\tilde{a}_i$ to emerge (we will call them orientifold-mapping operators or $o\mu $-operators).
+They make the original field theory no longer fulfilling the condition $\sum_1^d a_i+\sum_1^k \tilde{a}_i=2$; hence old $R$-charges $a_i$ and $o\mu$-operators $R$-charges $\tilde{a}_i$ must mix together to return a set of new $R$-charges $a^{\Omega}_i=b_i$ consistent with the modified CY$^{\Omega}_{\mathrm{A}}$ cone geometry, that is now CY$_\mathrm{B}$ cone, and satisfying the condition $\sum_1^d b_i=2$.
 Steps are summarized in the following scheme.